 Note: Information in the above chart consists of dummy data and is only shown here for representation purpose.
 Kindly contact us for the actual market size and trends.

-IMARC Group provides an analysis of the key trends in each sub-segment of the global health insurance market, along with forecasts at the global, regional and country level from 2021-2026.
-Our report has categorized the market based on provider, type, plan type, demographics and provider type.
+IMARC Group provides an analysis of the key trends in each segment of the global health insurance market report, along with forecasts at the global, regional, and country levels for 2024-2032.
+Our report has categorized the market based on provider, type, plan type, demographics, and provider type.

 Breakup by Provider:

 - Public Providers

 The report has provided a detailed breakup and analysis of the market based on the provider.
 This includes private providers and public providers.
 According to the report, private providers represented the largest segment.